 By purchasing the best controller for F1 23, you're ensuring you're in the premier position to outperform your competition on the track.
 Whether you're tackling an offline career or taking your skills online, a top gamepad can definitely give you the edge.

-Therefore, we've put together a list of some of the best controllers for racing around based on price, reviews, and, most important of all, their features to tackle F1 23 with ease, both now, and for any potential changes coming to the F1 24 engine.
+Therefore, much like our list of the best wheels for F1, we've compiled some of the best controllers for racing around based on price, reviews, and, most important of all, their features to tackle F1 23 with ease both now, and once F1 24 arrives this year.

 We're mostly looking for controllers that come with additional buttons, multiple thumbstick options, and adjustable back bumpers to help bridge the performance gap between a gamepad and a racing wheel.
 That said, one is not necessarily better than the other (something we touch on later), as it all comes down to personal preference when choosing between a racing wheel and a controller.

-So, if you're in the market for a top gamepad, we've got you covered.
+So, if you happen to be in the market for a top gamepad now the F1 season starts in real life, we've got you covered.
 From the excellent DualSense Edge to the budge-friendly PowerA Enhanced, let's take a closer look at some of the best controllers for F1 23 right here...

 1. PlayStation DualSense Edge